We are back with another Sensory Sunday! This week’s sensory question is:

 It’s bizarre waking up from nested dreams like that.
 It reminded me of Inception.
 I guess the waking up inside someone else bit is something only my mind could dream up though.
 It’s amazing how the transition from sleeping to waking up can cause such strange experiences.

-And what reminded me of this experience was someone on Facebook commenting that they woken up from 7 layers of nested dreams!
+And what reminded me of this experience, was someone on Facebook commenting that they had woken up from 7 layers of nested dreams!
 Wow.

 Natalie’s sensory experience

 My sensory experiences are sporadic, but Natalie has a sensory experience that never stops.
 At all times, she has six screens in front of her, each with a different scene playing out on them.
 It could be a memory, or something she imagines.
 I don’t share her experience, but I imagine it’s a lot like having different tabs open in your browser.
 The screens play out different things that relate to whatever she is doing.
 I can’t imagine how much she is processing all the time.
 My sensory experience seems a lot more… tranquil.

 Except of course when I am experiencing sensory overload.

 What is a unique sensory experience you have or had?

 To explore the whole Sensory Sunday series,

 have a look at the Sensory Sunday index: